 Dumplings (餃子 and 鍋貼, jiao zi and guo tie) should need no introduction.
-Suffice it to say that there are good and bad dumplings, but there is always some place where they’re churning them out by hand (one sign that it’s food worth eating).
-Like elsewhere in China and Japan, they come in steamed, boiled and pan fried formats.
+Suffice it to say that there are good and bad dumplings, but there is always someplace where they’re churning them out by hand (one sign that it is food worth eating).
+Like elsewhere in China and Japan, they come in steamed, boiled and pan-fried formats.

 Nearly all dumplings have pork in them with at least one vegetable.
 If you are vegetarian, occasionally you might find non-meat dumplings, but they’re rare.

 Don’t let anyone tell you these are a ‘Taiwanese Hamburger’ (割包, gua bao).
 I think that’d be an insult to both sides; it’s just as much a hamburger as a hamburger is an open, bready dumpling.

 Key ingredients to the gua bao is braised pork, an extremely fluffy bun, ground peanut and pickles.
 I mean I’ve seen these in the several I’ve eaten.

 The light and fluffy bun is an excellent counterpart to the heavy braised pork, which is further complemented by the cilantro and sweet peanut.

 Taiwan distinguishes itself from most of Greater China in being more innovative when it comes to the application of sugar.
 Not quite at the levels of France or Italy, but much of what you know of Chinese bakeries like 85 degrees (think: sweet breads and buns) originated in Taiwan, or were at least popularized here.